Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

 For analysing the experimental elliptic flow data, an EOS functional needs to be fed into the QMD simulations for both symmetric and asymmetric nuclear matter.
-This is given by the parameterisation for the energy per particle
+This is given by the parameterization for the energy per particle

-with the baryon density $n=n\n+n\p$ and the isospin asymmetry $\delta=(n\n-n\p)/n=1-2x$, where $n\n$ and $n\p$ are the neutron and proton densities, respectively, and $x=n\p/n$ is the proton fraction. $E/A(n,0)$ is the energy of symmetric nuclear matter, $E/A(n,1)$ corresponds to pure neutron matter, and $S(n)$ is the symmetry energy defined here as the difference between the two.
-For the analysis of the FOPI experiment, the first term in Eq.~\eqref{eq:expandE} has been parameterised with
+with the baryon density $n=n\n+n\p$ and the isospin asymmetry $\delta=(n\n-n\p)/n=1-2x$, in which $n\n$ and $n\p$ are the neutron and proton densities, respectively, and $x=n\p/n$ is the proton fraction. $E/A(n,0)$ is the energy of symmetric nuclear matter, $E/A(n,1)$ corresponds to pure neutron matter, and $S(n)$ is the symmetry energy defined here as the difference between the two.
+For the analysis of the FOPI experiment, the first term in Eq.~\eqref{eq:expandE} has been parameterized with

-with the saturation density $\ns$, the Fermi energy $E_F$, and where the parameters $\alpha,\beta,$ and $\gamma$ are fixed by the incompressibility $K$, the binding energy $B$ of symmetric nuclear matter at $\ns$, and the condition that the pressure of symmetric nuclear matter is zero at saturation density:
+with the saturation density $\ns$, the Fermi energy $E_F$, and in which the parameters $\alpha,\beta,$ and $\gamma$ are fixed by the incompressibility $K$, the binding energy $B$ of symmetric nuclear matter at $\ns$, and the condition that the pressure of symmetric nuclear matter is zero at saturation density: